Rob Oliphant: Member of Parliament

 Oliphant was elected to the House of Commons on October 14, 2008.

 He was named to the Shadow Cabinet by Stéphane Dion as Critic for Veterans Affairs in November 2008.
 He was appointed to the same post by Michael Ignatieff in October 2009.
 On September 7, 2010, in announcing the team of Opposition Critics, Liberal Leader Michael Ignatieff named Oliphant to the Multiculturalism post.

-He served as the co-chair of the Canada-India Parliamentary Friendship Group, treasurer-secretary of the Canada-Pakistan Parliamentary Friendship Group and vice-chair of the All-Party Arts Caucus, the Liberal Caucus’ Intergovernmental Affairs Liaison with Queen’s Park on Ontario Issues, and the Federal Caucus Liaison of the Ontario Young Liberals.
+He served as the co-chair of the Canada-India Parliamentary Friendship Group, treasurer-secretary of the Canada-Pakistan Parliamentary Friendship Group and vice-chair of the All-Party Arts Caucus, the Liberal Caucus' Intergovernmental Affairs Liaison with Queen's Park on Ontario Issues, and the Federal Caucus Liaison of the Ontario Young Liberals.

 In the 2011 election, Oliphant was defeated by the Conservative candidate John Carmichael.
 Four years later, he reclaimed the riding, defeating Carmichael in a rematch.

 Oliphant was elected to the House of Commons on October 19, 2015, representing the federal riding of Don Valley West.

-In May 2016, Rob rose in the House of Commons to co-sponsor Bill C-233, an Act respecting a national strategy for Alzheimer’s disease and other dementias, at second reading.
-The bill legislated the creation of a National Alzheimer’s and other Dementias Strategy.
+In May 2016, Rob rose in the House of Commons to co-sponsor Bill C-233, an Act respecting a national strategy for Alzheimer's disease and other dementias, at second reading.
+The bill legislated the creation of a National Alzheimer's and other Dementias Strategy.
 The Liberal government put $50 million over 10 years towards the strategy to fund awareness, research, and care and support for patients, families and caregivers all living with the challenges of dementia.

-In March 2017, Oliphant successfully sponsored and revived a previous Senate Private Member’s Bill (PMB) initiated by former Senator Jim Cowan known as (S-201) which sought to implement national penalties against genetic discrimination.
+In March 2017, Oliphant successfully sponsored and revived a previous Senate Private Member's Bill (PMB) initiated by former Senator Jim Cowan known as (S-201) which sought to implement national penalties against genetic discrimination.
 This novel PMB was not supported by the government but passed successfully during its third reading due to Liberal backbenchers voting against Justice Minister Jody Wilson-Raybould's suggested amendments, which would have limited the scope of the bill.

 On May 3, 2019, Oliphant was appointed as the Parliamentary Secretary to the Minister of Foreign Affairs by Prime Minister Justin Trudeau.
 He had previously served as the Chair of the Standing Committee on Citizenship and Immigration.
-Oliphant is now working closely with the Honourable Marc Garneau, Minister of Foreign Affairs.
+Oliphant then worked closely with the Honourable Marc Garneau, Minister of Foreign Affairs.
 Rob is also Co-Chair of the Canada-Africa Parliamentary Association and the Canada-Pakistan Friendship Group.
 He served as Co-Chair of the House of Commons and Senate Special Joint Committee on Physician-Assisted Dying and as Chair of the Standing Committee on Public Safety and National Security from 2015 to 2017.

 He was re-elected in the 2019 federal election and has been serving as the Parliamentary Secretary to the Minister of Foreign Affairs since May 3, 2019.
 Oliphant was sworn in as a member of the Privy Council on December 3, 2021.